japinol7/small-python-projects/projects/cyber_dojo/task_vending_machine/README.txt

 If the display is checked again, it will display INSERT COIN and the current amount will be set to $0.00.
-If there is not enough money inserted then the machine displays PRICE and the price of the item and subsequent checks of the display will display either INSERT COIN or the current amount as appropriate.
+If there is not enough money inserted then the machine displays PRICE and the price of the item, and subsequent checks of the display will display either INSERT COIN or the current amount as appropriate.

 Make Change